Interview with Cookbook Writers Heather & Lucinda Wallace

-Heather: I wanted readers to know that these recipes were both simple and fun to create.
+Heather: I wanted readers to know that these recipes were simple and fun.
 I think that easy peasy perfectly sums up that message.

-Lots of visitors to the Reluctant Gourmet web site write and ask for advice on writing their own cookbooks so what advice would you give them?
+Many visitors to the Reluctant Gourmet website write and ask for advice on writing their own cookbooks so what advice would you give them?

-Heather: When writing a cookbook your first objective should be to have fun.
-If you enjoy the creation process, then your readers will equally enjoy the end result.
+Heather: When writing a cookbook, your first objective should be to have fun.
+If you enjoy the creation process, your readers will enjoy the end result equally.

 How did you decide which recipes to include?
 Was there a specific criteria or was it based on your own personal favorites?